 Watch our video with Amy Austin, New Phytologist Editor and Tansley Medal judge, to find out more:

-Submissions have been shortlisted for the 2016 Tansley Medal winner.
-The finalists and winner will be announced in late 2016, and this will be followed by an Editorial, upon publication of the finalists' Tansley insights.
+Submissions are being shortlisted for the 2017 Tansley Medal winner.
+The finalists and winner will be announced in late 2017, and this will be followed by an Editorial, upon publication of the finalists' Tansley insights.

-The winner of the 2015 Tansley Medal for Excellence in Plant Science was Dr Alexander Jones of the Sainsbury Laboratory, Cambridge, UK.
-Alexander's Tansley insight is titled ‘A new look at stress: abscisic acid patterns and dynamics at high-resolution’.
-The judging panel was comprised of Prof. Amy Austin, Prof. Liam Dolan, Prof. Alistair Hetherington, Prof. Elena Kramer, and Prof. Natalia Requena.
+The winner of the 2016 Tansley Medal for excellence in plant science is Etienne Laliberté, of the University of Montreal, Canada.
+Etienne's Tansley insight is titled ‘Below-ground frontiers in trait-based plant ecology’.
+The judging panel was comprised of New Phytologist Editors Amy Austin, Liam Dolan, Alistair Hetherington, Elena Kramer, and Natalia Requena.

-The quality of finalists this year was very high and eight individuals were shortlisted.
-The seven runners-up, and their respective Tansley insights are listed below:
+The quality of finalists this year was very high and five individuals were shortlisted.
+The runners-up, and their respective Tansley insights, are listed below: